tsuki-tsuki/poi/README.md

 poi is a scalable browser and tool set for _Kantai Collection_(KanColle).

+This fork is created as learning tool of migrating existing projects to KMP.

 Key features include:

 - Proxy: HTTP, Socks5 and PAC (Experimental)